 Canoes can be hired from from Wye Pursuits or Wyedean Canoe and Adventure Centre some way upstream at Kerne Bridge near Ross-on-Wye.
-Also Backwaters.
 Suggestions include longer trips, which include overnight stays, including finishing at Chepstow, but with a caution that the last ten miles of the river Wye below Bigsweir Bridge is tidal and not suitable for the inexperienced.

 Looking for somewhere to stay?The George Hotel, Chepstow, suggests that you contact them direct for the best deal.

 A Hotel and Guest House Directory for Chepstow is available on-line.
 Some self-catering accomodation in or near Tintern is listed on the Tintern Village web site.